msvbg/p/readme.md

 Available commands:
-  gen                      Generates a new password cat                      Prints a password copy                     Copies a password to the clipboard ls                       Lists all password domains rm                       Removes a password domain
+  gen                      Generates a new password cat                      Prints a password get                      Copies a password to the clipboard ls                       Lists all password domains rm                       Removes a password domain
 ```